Changes due to COVID-19

 - Letters from hospitals, registration forms etc. should be posted through the letterbox located to the right hand side of the main entrance.
 This is being checked regularly by staff.

 - Samples can still be taken at reception or posted through the letterbox, please ensure your name/address/DOB are on it.

 Minor ailments service via the pharmacy is now avaliable for all, providing free treatment and advice for complaints.
 Please see the Self Help for Minor Ailments section for more information.

 In line with other West Lothian practices, and at the request of the West Lothian Health & Social Care Partnership management team, staff will now you for additional information when booking appointments.
 This is to ensure you are receiving the most appropriate service.

-We will soon be sending appointment reminders by text message.
+We are now sending appointment reminders by text message.
 Please ensure your mobile number is up to date.
 Please let reception staff know if you do not wish to receive reminders from the practice.

-We are reducing the timescale for booking ahead to see a doctor.
-Nurse appointments will remain unchanged.
+We have reduced the timescale for booking ahead to see a doctor.
+Nurse appointments remain unchanged.

-We are consistently losing around 30 appointments per week because patients book then fail to keep the appointment.
-An audit of these lost appointments reveals that more than ¾ of them have been booked more than 2 weeks in advance.
-By reducing the number of wasted slots we expect to be able to offer more routine appointments.
+We were consistently losing around 30 appointments per week because patients booked then failed to keep the appointment.
+An audit of these lost appointments revealed that more than ¾ of them had been booked more than 2 weeks in advance.
+By reducing the number of wasted slots we are able to offer more routine appointments.